Summer Camps 2026

 Alexander Maltby (he/him)

 Alexander has B.A.'s in History and Classics from the University of California, Riverside and an M.A. in Classics from Texas Tech University.
 Currently, he is a PhD student in Classics at the University of Illinois.
 Alexander has taught and assisted in courses ranging from Introductory Latin to Classical Mythology.
-He is excited for his first year of Classics Summer Camps.
+He is excited to return to Classics Summer Camps.
 Outside of the classroom, Alexander enjoys playing video games, hanging out with his cat Theo, and reading whatever he can get his hands on.

 Contact: amaltby2@illinois.edu